Multiomics-Analytics-Group/course_protein_language_modeling/topics.md

 **6. Protein Function Prediction and Annotation:**

    Inferring the function of a protein based on its sequence or structure, utilizing computational methods to predict and annotate protein functions, including predicting protein-protein interactions.

+**7. Data Resources:**

+   A description of resources that contain relevant protein data that can be used in ML models.

-**7. Machine Learning and Deep Learning for Protein Language Modeling:**
+**8. Machine Learning and Deep Learning for Protein Language Modeling:**

    Leveraging machine learning and deep learning algorithms to model and analyze protein sequences and structures, enabling tasks such as sequence generation, structure prediction, and function annotation.